 A lot of you have been asking what my routine looks like, what I do at the gym, and what I eat during the week.
 This is an honest, no-fluff look at what a typical week looks like for me!
 This fitness guide includes my background/how I started my fitness journey, my weekly splits, as well as meals that are in my weekly rotation (with recipes!).

-One thing to note: This is just what works for ME.
-I want this guide to serve as a rough template, but ultimately you should take some time to create realistic goals & tailor this to your specific needs.
-I hope this guide can help kick-start your journey so that you can feel stronger, more confident, and proud of the person you're becoming, one day at a time.
+Something to keep in mind as you navigate this guide: This is just what works for ME.
+I want this guide to serve as a rough template.
+Ultimately, you should take some time to create realistic goals & tailor this to your specific needs.

-I started my journey in January 2025 with the 75 Hard challenge, and I've been consistent ever since.
-That challenge was the spark & it wasn't easy.
+That challenge was the catalyst to my fitness journey, but it certainly wasn't easy.
 I walked into the gym inexperienced, had no idea what to meal prep or how to count macros, and wasn't taking any supplements.
 Everything was new, and it was uncomfortable.
 But I kept showing up.

 Over time, the gym stopped feeling like a chore and started feeling like something I actually looked forward to.
 I dialed in my nutrition, learning to cook high-protein, clean meals that I genuinely enjoy eating.
-By the end of 2025, I was training 4–5 days a week, eating whole, clean foods throughout the week, and had dropped 35 lbs.
+By the end of 2025, I was training 4–5 days a week, eating whole/clean foods throughout the week, and had dropped ~20lbs.

 4–5 gym sessions per week cycling through these splits, plus 1–2 runs/cardio sessions.
 I rotate the order based on recovery and schedule.